Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - MythoLogic-13B (using oobabooga/text-generation-webui) : 4
 - Redmond-Puffin-13B (using oobabooga/text-generation-webui) : 4
 - llama-2-13B-Guanaco-QLoRA (using oobabooga/text-generation-webui) : 3
+- Dolphin-Llama-13B (using oobabooga/text-generation-webui) : 4
+- Nous-Hermes-Llama2 (using oobabooga/text-generation-webui) : 4
+- 13B-BlueMethod (using oobabooga/text-generation-webui) : 4
+- MythoBoros-13B (using oobabooga/text-generation-webui) : 4

 ## Coding questions and answers